Eric J. Perry is a former firearms instructor for various police departments. He is an Army veteran.

 In this section, we will talk about ballistics of the .45 caliber cartridge.
 My intent is to simplify this so that every reader can understand the basics of how ballistics work and vary among various calibers.
 There are numerous variations of the round such as hollow point and full metal jacket (FMJ) with even more manufacturers.
 The grain of the cartridge also plays a factor in ballistics.
 For example, a hollow point would have less penetration than an FMJ but would have more force at the point of impact (the knock-down power we've always heard about).
 Also, the grain of powder in the cartridge would affect penetration by having a higher velocity (speed) of the round.

 The .45 caliber has unparalleled stopping power.
 The recoil (kickback felt in the hand from firing) is powerful, but the impact (the force hitting the target) is even more impressive.
 No one on this planet wants to be on the receiving end of a .45 caliber.
 As you can see in the chart above, the round makes a large opening.
 This produces force of impact and can cause the target to be knocked back or down.
-The speed of the round and the size are primarily the factors in this “knockdown power”, as most everyone has heard before, but may not know what it means.
+The speed of the round and the size are primarily the factors in this “knockdown power” as most everyone has heard before, but may not know what it means.
 In comparison, the smaller 9mm round moves at such a speed (velocity) that it can move through a target without checking up and exit before the round fully expands.
 That is why you hear stories of people being shot with a 9mm and still standing.
 It doesn’t happen often, and the injury will soon take effect, but that happens even less with a .45 caliber round.
-The offset to that is that at further distance such as 25 meters and beyond the round will drop from the aim point.
+The offset to that is that at further distances such as 25 meters and beyond the round will drop from the aim point.
 Most people don’t have to worry about shooting that distance though.

-One of the major factors regarding velocity is how much the round will slow down at greater distance from the barrel and the effect of gravity on the round.
+One of the major factors regarding velocity is how much the round will slow down at a greater distance from the barrel and the effect of gravity on the round.
 The greater the distance the round travels it slows down and begins a downward slope.
 This means at longer ranges the round will hit lower on the target than where you aimed.
 The .45 caliber’s average velocity of 700-1150fps (feet per second) compared to the average velocity of a .40 caliber round is 900-1450fps.
 A benefit of the slower round is the consideration of what is behind the target.
 For example, a .40 caliber or 9mm round can go through a body and keep going on the other side if it does not hit bone, and very few people in that kind of situation are aware of what is behind the target.
 The same can be said for a target miss in a house and the round impacts an inside wall which usually does not have insulation.
 The .40 caliber or 9mm will most likely go into the next room unless it hits a stud.
 There are countless bad scenarios when considering that.
 The .45 is a lesser liability with these considerations, because of the speed of the round.
 It makes a nasty impact and then stops.
 The penetration of the .40 caliber round ranges from 9.8”-27” compared to a .45 caliber round that has a penetration of 11.3”-27”.
-The depth of penetration varies so greatly based on the type of round and the grain of the cartridge, but as you can see, in general the .45 does have deeper penetration.
+The depth of penetration varies so greatly based on the type of round and the grain of the cartridge, but as you can see, in general, the .45 does have deeper penetration.

 Cost and Availability